KevinAndrewHudnall/Information-and-the-living-tree-of-life/README.md

 - Filters out unresolved comparisons using a user-provided `Conv_Tol` matrix
 - Core function behind Figures 8, 9, and 10 in the manuscript, enabling scalable evaluation of pairwise information structure and observer-relative time dynamics

+  ### `Main_Script.m`

+**Warning: This script is computationally intensive.**
+It performs large-scale simulation and analysis and is designed to run on machines with **multiple CPU cores and ≥32 GB RAM**.
+It is not suitable for laptops or low-memory environments.

+---

+Primary execution pipeline for generating a large multifractal tree and calculating all pairwise crosspath information quantities using parallel processing.
+- Constructs a deeply nested random tree via recursive iterated function systems
+- Calculates correlation dimensions (D_F) for each lineage path
+- Determines which comparisons are valid based on convergence of D_F
+- Divides leaf comparisons into chunks and computes:
+  - Joint entropy
+  - Mutual information
+  - Information distance
+  - Most recent common ancestors (MRCA)
+  - Solutions to the dilation equation (real and complex)
+- Uses `parfeval` to parallelize chunk processing and saves each chunk to disk for later merging
+- Tunable parameters: `Chunk_Size`, `MaxOffspring`, `MaxGens`, and convergence `Tolerance`
+- Core script behind large-scale analyses and Figures 6–10 in the manuscript